alimenati/PowerMamba/Readme.md

     <img src="pics/PowerMamba_arc.png" alt="PowerMamba Model">
 </div>

 PowerMamba outperforms current benchmarks in all prediction tasks.
+We propose a time series processing block that seamlessly integrates high-resolution external forecasts into our models and other sequence-to-sequence frameworks.
+This module improves forecasting capabilities without substantially increasing the model size or diminishing the resolution and accuracy of external forecasts.
+We evaluate its effectiveness by considering two scenarios: first, we train with historical data alone, and then we incorporate external forecasts and compare the results.
+Our findings indicate that integrating external predictions for specific channels significantly enhances prediction accuracy, even for time series without direct external forecasts

 <img src="pics/without_pred.png" alt="Prediction results without external forecasts">
 <img src="pics/With_pred.png" alt="Comparing prediction results with and without external forecasts">